The answers you need, conveniently from your couch.

 Project start dates depend on our current workload and resources.

-Project pace also depends on how quickly you provide feedback to the PDF progress sets.
+Project pace depends on how quickly you provide feedback to each progress set.

 What's included in the building plans?